tarwn/lessthandot-hugo/blogs/content/posts/2010-05-09-sql-server-2008-mirroring-setup.md

   <img src="/wp-content/uploads/blogs/DataMgmt/setupmirror_1.gif" alt="" title="" width="525" height="469" />
 </div>

-To set mirroring up we must go into the “Configure Security” wizard.
+To set mirroring up we must go into the "Configure Security" wizard.
 This is slightly off on what it means.
 In this wizard we will in all, setup security, endpoints and the location of the instances.

 The first tab will ask if we want a witness or not.
 A witness can be located on the mirror if needed but given the \*free\* status of SQL Express, it is a good choice to use as a witness.
 This is best located off both the principal and mirror instances.